KevenGoncalves/KevenGoncalves/README.md

 ## 🖥️ About me

 I'm Keven José Manuel Gonçalves, a FullStack Web Developer mainly focused in JavaScript and Python Technologies and started to learn Go.
-I have many experience with many frameworks thanks to the SavanaPoint Startup.
+I have lot of experience with many frameworks thanks to the SavanaPoint Startup.

 ## 🍃 What I do in free time?

-In my free time I prefer to play videos games, watch animes and series and sometimes go to the beach to relax
+In my free time I prefer to play videos games, watch animes and series, and sometimes I go to the beach to relax

 ## 🤔 What I Know?

-Well I know how to work with several Technologies like:
+Well, I know how to work with several Technologies like:

 ![typescript](https://img.shields.io/badge/Typescript-3178C6?style=for-the-badge&logo=Typescript&logoColor=white)